At the Edges of the West

 Unspoken tastes, bottles of dreams,

-glasses of memories, gulps of reality;
+glasses of memories, gulps of reality.

-Now, in 2024, we call them U.S. Highway 101, U.S. 1,
+Now, in 2024, we call them U.S. Highway 101,

-and U.S. Interstate 5, and many other coastal spurs,
+and many other beautiful coastal spurs;

-from border to border,
+101 from border to border,

 carrying trade and traveler's